umarhassan-mitodl/6.805-fall-2005/content/pages/readings/comm_1.md

 Elmer-Dewitt, Philip.
 "Censoring Cyberspace." *Time Magazine*, November 21, 1994.

-Camp, L. Jean, and Donna Riley.
-[Women, Children, Animals and the Like: Protecting an Unwilling Electronic Populace](http://www.ljean.com/files/cfp/cfp.html), presented at the 1995 Conference on Computers, Freedom, and Privacy, reviews the controversy and critically describes CMU's actions.
+Camp, L. Jean, and Donna Riley. {{% resource_link "4513f9e4-8a9d-47d2-b71d-fb3c6859a958" "Women, Children, Animals and the Like: Protecting an Unwilling Electronic Populace" %}}, presented at the 1995 Conference on Computers, Freedom, and Privacy, reviews the controversy and critically describes CMU's actions.

 ## {{< anchor "marty" >}}{{< /anchor >}}Marty Rimm, CMU, The Georgetown Law Review, Time, and the Great Cyberporn Scare of 1995